microsoft/onnxruntime/docs/ORTModule_Training_Guidelines.md

 #### ORTMODULE_CACHE_DIR

 - **Feature Area**: *ORTMODULE/RuntimeOptions*
 - **Description**: By default, this is disabled.
 This env vars can be used to cache the exported model for future runs.
+This optimization is intended to reduce experimentation time by re-using the PyTorch->ONNX exported model architecture when available.

 	```bash
 	export ORTMODULE_CACHE_DIR="/path/to/cache_dir" # Enable